nbogie/cyf-react-challenges/challenge-image-carousel/README.md

 # Level 1 Challenge

-Make forward and back buttons to move in that direction through a list of at least 4 images.
+Make forward and back buttons to move _manually_ in that direction through a list of at least 4 images.

+(e.g. When the user presses forward once, the display should move ONCE to the next image.)

 You can use any images.